Dell Latitude: Latitude C series

-An interesting note on the C840 is that it was the last Dell notebook (along with its sister models the Inspiron 8200 and Precision M50) to have both a "fixed" optical drive as well as a modular bay, making it a "three-spindle" notebook.
-The modular bay could also be used for a second battery identical to the primary battery rather than a special modular bay battery.
+The C840 was the last Dell notebook (along with its sister models the Inspiron 8200 and Precision M50) to have both a fixed optical drive and a modular bay, making it a "three-spindle" (or "tri-spindle") notebook.
+The modular bay could also be used for a second battery identical to the primary battery, rather than a special modular bay battery.
 It used a Pentium 4-M processor and DDR SDRAM.

-The Dell C840 can support up to one gigabyte of RAM in each of two slots, for a total of two gigabytes in all.
+The Dell C840 can support up to one gigabyte of RAM in each of two slots, for a total of two gigabytes.
 The GPU can also be upgraded on the C840/M50/i8200, from a GeForce2 Go to the Quadro4 Go 700 from the Precision M50.

 Rugged models

 The Latitude ATG was a semi-rugged version of the D620, and was Dell's only semi-rugged offering, while their fully rugged offering originally consisted of the Augmentix XTG630, a D630 in a fully rugged case, and later the D630 XFR.
 The ATG as well as the XFR have a protective glass glued on top of the screen that often has glue leaking onto the display causing air bubbles to form.